liran-funaro/objsize/README.md

 # Basic Usage

-Calculate an object size including all its members.
+Calculate an object size including all its members in bytes.

 ```python
 >>> import objsize